 A variety of project types were submitted.
-The most common types of project were transportation plans (14), many of them focused on bicycle and pedestrian elements, as well as subarea or corridor plans (14).
-Comprehensive plans (12) were another common project type.
+The most common type of project was a transportation plan (14), and many of these focused on bicycle and pedestrian elements.
+Other common project types included subarea or corridor plans (13) and comprehensive plans (12).
 Other project types are shown in the table below.